D8-X/d8x-cli/README.md

   - id_ed25519 - ssh key used to access servers (added to each provisioned server)
   - id_ed25519.pub - public key of id_ed25519
   - password.txt - default user password on all servers
+  - redis_broker_password.txt - password for redis used on the broker server
   - pg.crt - postgress database root CA certificate (downloaded from server provider)
   - aws_rds_postgres.txt - aws postgres instance credentials (only for AWS provider)
 	- manager_ssh_jump.conf - ssh config file for manager server to be used as jump host (only for AWS provider)